teddy-vltn/vinted-discord-bot/readme.md

-# Vinted Monitor - No Delay
+# Vinted Monitor - No Delay (fyndit Public Bot)

 Vinted Monitor is a bot that monitors the Vinted items route for new items and notifies users in real-time.
 It is designed to work with minimal delay, ensuring that users are always up-to-date with the latest items.
 Ideal for people who wants to start a reselling discord service or community to make some money.

 ---
 > [!TIP]
-> [Discord Invite](https://discord.gg/CDv9b8cPXU) - Join if you want: preview of the bot, simply to use the bot freely or if you need help.
+> [Discord Invite](https://discord.gg/CDv9b8cPXU) - Join if you want: simply to use the bot freely or if you need help.
 ---

 <p align="center">